imagej/imagej.github.io/pages/ImgLib2_Benchmarks.md

 description: test description
 ---

+{% include imglibmenu %}{% include toc %}{% include sidebox-right
-%Replace% ImgLibMenu %Replace% %Replace% TOC %Replace% {% capture includecontent %} This page was last updated 2016 May 3. {% endcapture
+content='This page was last updated 2016 May 3.' %}
-%}

-{% include info-box content=includecontent %}

 This page compares the time performance of image processing operations using raw byte arrays, [ImageJ 1.x](ImageJ_1.x "wikilink") and